Phantom65536/RenAIssance-Test/readme.md

 ## Future Directions

 Future improvements could include:
+- **Image Preprocessing:**
+  Cleaning the image (e.g., removing noise, turning into binary images) before feeding to the model may help enhancing the accuracy.

+- **Image Augmentation and Synthetic Data:**
+  Image augmentation can be used to generate additional training data with different settings (e.g. lighting).
+Also, synthetic document generator like SynthDoG may help in fine-tuning on varied fonts and content.

 - **Enhanced Preprocessing:**
   Integrating a fine-tuned CNN for text region detection may further boost accuracy, especially for heavily degraded documents.